JoeyGE0/home-assistant.io/source/_integrations/reolink.markdown

 The Fluent stream camera entity is enabled by default; the other streams are disabled by default.
 The Snapshots stream provides a sequence of image snapshots giving very low latency at the cost of a very low frame rate; this can be used when the RTMP/RTSP/FLV video stream has too much lag.
-Dual lens cameras provide additional streams for the second lens.
+Dual-lens cameras provide additional streams for the second lens.

 ### Binary sensors